That's What I Like (Bruno Mars song): Critical reception

-"That's What I Like" received mixed reviews from music critics.
+"That's What I Like" received mostly positive reviews from music critics.
 Andrew Unterberger, writing for Billboard, and Rob Arcand of Spin found the single to be one of the best on 24K Magic.
 Vultures Jenkins said the track is one of the best on the album and sonically one of the "most modern" songs due to "a killer vocal and tasteful trap drums".
 Peter Helman of Stereogum said the recording is one of the "catchiest" tracks on 24K Magic.
 Caroline Sullivan from The Guardian praised the song for paying homage to R Kelly, calling it a "resurrection".
 Karen Gwee from Consequence of Sound commended Mars's vocals and said the singer takes his vocals to the limit.
 Gwee dubbed the track "giddy".
 The Observers Kitty Empire praised the lyrics, saying Mars is able to give "conspicuous consumption with more charm than boorishness".
 In a mixed review Nick Levine, writing for NME, said he did not enjoy the track's lyrics, despite finding them playful.

 Jonathan Wroble of Slant Magazine criticized the lyrics, saying they appear to be "written with a dollar store's rhyming dictionary".
 He chose the rhymes between "beach house in Miami" and "Julio, serve that scampi" as an example.
 The Independents Andy Gill and Patrick Ryan from USA Today both found the lyrics on "That's What I Like" to exhibit a list of "unimaginative" and "obnoxious" hedonism.

 "That's What I Like" was listed as the second best song of 2017 according to Associated Press's Mesfin Fekadu.
 She said, "Bruno Mars is perfect.
 That is all."
 It was the 34th among Billboard's 100 Best Songs of 2017: Critics' Picks list; Ross Scarano wrote that Mars "is a pop star of total hospitality" showing several clichés of a luxurious life, such as "sex in front of the fireplace and champagne with strawberries", "waking up inside clean sheets without any clothes on", and "the private chef, Julio, preparing shrimp scampi for dinner".
 In late 2017, Bill Lamb of ThoughtCo considered the single the fourth-best song by Mars.
 Minou Clark from HuffPost called the single "the ultimate cuffing season anthem" due to its "sexy smooth melody".
+In 2026, Walaa Elsiddig writing for Billboard felt the song holds "a polished, timeless feel."